curvenote/docs/getting-started/publish-article.md

 short_title: Publish & Share
 ---

-# Publish & Share
+# Publish & Share Your Article

-**Goal:** Publish your article or site so it’s live on the web.
+## What you'll learn

----
+How to publish your article and make it accessible online

-## Before You Publish
+Publishing your article with Curvenote is simple and fast.
+Whether you want to share your research publicly or submit it for review, Curvenote makes it easy to get your content live on the web.

-Check that your project has:
+## Before you publish

-- At least one article with content.
+Make sure your project is ready:

-- A valid `curvenote.yml` configuration file.
+- At least one article with content
-- All required assets (figures, datasets, notebooks) included.
+- A valid `curvenote.yml` configuration file

-If you’re not sure your site is configured, see [Set Up a Site](set-up-site.md)
+- All required assets (figures, datasets, notebooks) included

----
+If you're not sure your site is configured, see [Set Up a Site](create-a-site.md)

-## Choose How You Want to Publish
+## Choose how to publish

 **Publish directly to the web (public)**

-This puts your project live on the `.curve.space` domain you set in `site.domains`
+This puts your project live on the `.curve.space` domain you set in `site.domains`:

 ```bash
 curvenote deploy